-The permit limits total-radium-226 to 60 pCi/l, as per the standard for Class 4 waters.
 The pH must remain within the range of 6.5 to 9.0.
-These limits are all based on Chapter 1, Wyoming Water Quality Rules and Regulations.
+Water-quality-based effluent limits are all based on Chapter 1, Wyoming Water Quality Rules and Regulations.

-The permit establishes effluent limits for the end of pipe, which are protective of the designated uses for class 4B waters as defined in Chapter 1 of Wyoming Water Quality Rules and Regulations.
-These include recreation, agriculture, wildlife, industry and scenic value.
+The permit establishes effluent limits for the end of pipe, which are protective of the designated uses for class 3B waters as defined in Chapter 1 of Wyoming Water Quality Rules and Regulations.
+These include aquatic life other than fish, recreation, agriculture, wildlife, industry and scenic value.
 Water quality based effluent limits for this permit are based on standards which are intended to protect for the above listed designated uses and reflect the application of "tier 1" antidegradation protection.
 Tier 1 antidegradation protection is the basic level of protection which applies to all waters of the state, as described in the Wyoming Surface Water Quality Standards "Implementation Policies for Antidegradation."